(J.C.) Hibbard was born in Navasota, Texas on January 16, 1909 and

 many people had made decisions to follow Jesus.

-Hibbard was the founding pastor of the Oak Cliff Assembly of God
+Hibbard was one the pastors of the Oak Cliff Assembly of God

-Church in Dallas, Texas and later the Gospel Lighthouse Church in
+Church in Dallas, Texas and later established and built the Gospel Lighthouse Church in

 Dallas, Texas where he began a weekly radio broadcast on KSKY in